gregchlosta/option-ts/README.md

 const none: Option<string> = newOption() // -> Option<string> -> (None)
 ```

-### Patern matching with match function
+### Patern matching with `match()`

 Match function will take `Option<T>`, and matcher object as parameters.
 Functions declared in the matcher object always have to return the same value type.
-Example below come from React, but it is not limited only to React.
+Example below come from React, but it can be used with other fromtend framework and vanila JavaScript in browser and node environment.

 ```tsx
 import React from 'react'